bax7er/PixelSpacePlatformer/README.md

 # PixelSpacePlatformer
+This is an older project, last updated 2017
-PLEASE NOTE THAT MANY ASSETS ARE NOT DESIGNED FOR x64, PLEASE TARGET x86
+The quailty of this work does not reflect my current ability, and I hope to be revisting this project in the near future PLEASE NOTE THAT MANY ASSETS ARE NOT DESIGNED FOR x64, PLEASE TARGET x86

 Written in C++ and OpenGL.